CloudDataObject/appbuilder-mobile-template/README.md

 ## Using the Template

-You can clone this sample in Telerik AppBuilder, explore and modify the code, and build and run it on Android, iOS and Windows Phone 8 devices.
+You can clone this sample in Telerik AppBuilder, explore and modify the code, and build and run it on Android and iOS devices.

 ## Running the Sample